ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 ### FTP - Upload packet
 Provides a upload portal for registarion client to upload packets for sending it to registration processor

 ## Features
+### Notification Manager-notification-sms
+Provides an interface to send a SMS notification

+### Notification Manager-notification-email
+Provides an interface to send a Email notification

+### Sync Handler-Master data
+Syncs master data between the MOSIP master data server and the client local database

+### Sync Handler-Public keys
+Syncs public keys between the MOSIP DB and clinet DB

+### Sync Handler-Configuration changes
+Syncs the cofigurations stored in  MOSIP config server with the locally stored configs of client

+### Sync Handler-List of Roles and users
+Syncs user role data between the MOSIP  server and the client local database